-Research, concept creation and concept testing for two life insurance web applications.
+Research, concept creation, and evaluative testing for helping associates and advisors manage life insurance policies.

-Previously, our design agency created a digital style guide for the client’s suite of web applications.
-The client wanted the design updates to be informed by user research and customer insight to help drive usage and adoption of the applications within the organization.
+Previously, our design agency created a digital style guide for the client’s suite of web products.
+They wanted the design updates to be informed by user research and customer insight to help drive usage and adoption of the applications within the organization.
 Some of the client’s business goals included:

-- Create intuitive interface for the complex situations
+- Create an intuitive interface for complex use cases

-- Manage experience for basic vs. advanced users
+- Distinguish the experience for basic vs. advanced users

 - Ease of access to information and reduce confusion

 - Deliver right content to right people

-Research Goals: The client wanted a holistic view of the user journey for core user groups to uncover any unmet needs and wants with the current state of the web applications.
+Research Goals: The client wanted a holistic view of the user journey for the two core user groups to uncover any unmet needs and wants with the current state of the web applications.

 Working with a lead user researcher and design architect, I set out to first get an understanding of the goals of each group based on their role, as well as any possible frustrations or obstacles they encounter when using the applications.
 Specific research objectives included: